HavinLeung/havinleung.github.io/_posts/2022-02-27-google-takeout-annoyances.md

 - Live photos were exported as `image.jpg` and `image.mp4`, with `image.jpg.json` as the metadata file

-Accounting for all of this weirdness (source code [here](https://github.com/HavinLeung/google-takeout/blob/master/process.py)), my `corresponding_json` function was able to find the corresponding json for all ~7,000 files I had taken out.
+Accounting for all of this weirdness (source code [here](https://github.com/HavinLeung/google-takeout/blob/master/process.py)), my `corresponding_json` function was able to find the corresponding json for all ~7,000 photos/videos I had taken out.

 To make the exiftool command linked above work as expected, I just essentially did
 ```python